top of page

 One of the highlights was our visit to the Trail of 100 Giants, a family-friendly loop trail that winds through a grove of massive sequoias.
 The kids loved reading the interpretive signs along the way, and we all stood in awe beneath the towering trees.
 It was a peaceful and humbling experience, reminding us of the incredible natural history of the area.

-Our final nature stop was Joshua Tree National Park, and even though it was only June, the heat was serious.
+Our final nature stop was Joshua Tree National Park, and even though it was only June, the heat was impactful.
 We stayed for two nights and explored during the cooler early mornings and evenings.
-The desert was totally different from the other places we’d seen—rugged, sun-baked, and full of weirdly wonderful rock formations.
-The kids loved climbing boulders and pretending the Joshua Trees were from another planet.
-At night, the sky lit up with stars, and we all lay out on blankets just taking it in.
+The desert was entirely different from the other places we’d seen—rugged, sun-baked, and full of weirdly wonderful rock formations.
+I recommend hiking through Barker Dam - an easy 1.1 miles loop trail, the short 0.4 miles Cap Rock trail, as well as making a stop at the Cholla Cactus Garden.
+If you're planning to visit in the spring time, make sure to explore longer trails at the official NPS webpage or in the AllTrails app.

-To wrap up the trip, we made a quick stop in Los Angeles (for an unforgettable Warner Brothers studio tour and an amazing obstacle course on the water!) and then headed south for two days at LEGOLAND in San Diego.
+To wrap up the trip, we made a quick stop in Los Angeles (for an unforgettable Warner Brothers studio tour and an amazing obstacle course on the water!) and then headed south for 3 days at LEGOLAND in San Diego (plan for more if you can!).
 After 10 days of hiking and dusty trail time, the kids were thrilled to hit the rides and water park.
 It was the perfect treat to finish off the adventure.

 Looking back, we saw some of the most beautiful places in California, unplugged for two weeks, and made memories that I know will stick with us for a long time.